 The New Brain, scientifically known as the neocortex, governs our ability to learn new information, expand our thinking, and evolves over time.
 The fact that it’s primarily limited to primates shouldn’t be surprising.

 When you’re speaking to the New Brain, you want to use the language of rational data.
 You’re educating and you’re backing that education up with facts and data.
 The New Brain wants to learn and it wants to make a decision based on hard evidence.

 Also known as the “limbic” brain, the Middle Brain, is responsible for feeling and emotions.
 It stores memories and the feelings that you experienced in those memories.
 If you ever made a decision that produced either positive or negative feelings, the Middle Brain archives those feelings and shares them with the other parts of the brain whenever you face a similar decision.

-Unsurprisingly, to speak to the Middle Brain, you should be talking about feelings and emotion. how to order Proscalpin online without a prescription How does the buyer’s current situation impact their life?
+Unsurprisingly, to speak to the Middle Brain, you should be talking about feelings and emotion. source link How does the buyer’s current situation impact their life?
 How would their life be better if they took a different course of action?
 What kind of stress is being caused by their current challenges?
 The Middle Brain grasps onto this kind of conversation.